PenPen7531/ISSP-Triumf-435/Documentation/USER-GUIDE.md

 <img src="/user-guide-images/home-page.jpg"/>

 ## Dashboard Selection
 The dashboard selection page allows the user to select which dashboard they want to display.
 If the user does not have a dashboard yet, they are able to click on the create dashboard button to create a new one.
+Dashboards allow users to have their own customizable dashboard based on their wants and needs.
 <br>
 <br>
 <img src="/user-guide-images/dashboard-select.jpg"/>